brochington/automata/notes.md

       enter: [errorGuard, () => {}]
       // Add some kind of composition for middleware.
       // How would this be short-circuited? maybe a continue() method?
+      // Maybe an abort() method that uses AbortController?
       on: [errorGuard, async () => {
         // do something async.
         next('second');